thevpc/jadam/README.md

 Java is a professional programming language and widely seen as difficult for children.

-This project aims to make the Java programming language accessible for kids?
+This project aims to make the Java programming language accessible for kids.
 It mainly hides Object Oriented Paradigms while offering visual appealing programming capabilities.

 **jadam** provides both console and UI capabilities and allow children to play with geometrical forms, images and animations.